CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Methodology

 \subsection{Contrastive Latent Action Pretraining (CLAP)}

-A fundamental challenge in learning from heterogeneous sources is the modality mismatch: robot data contains explicit actions $\mathbf{a}$, whereas human videos only exhibit visual state transitions $\mathbf{o}_t \rightarrow \mathbf{o}_{t+H}$.
+A fundamental challenge in learning from heterogeneous sources is the modality mismatch: robot trajectories provide explicit actions $\mathbf{a}$, whereas human videos only exhibit visual state transitions $\mathbf{o}_t \rightarrow \mathbf{o}_{t+H}$.
 We propose CLAP to unify these modalities into a shared, discrete latent action space $\mathcal{Z}$, enabling the transfer of visual priors to physical control.